 How common is the issue or setback?
 Are there other startups or businesses that have these concerns?
 In the grand scheme of things, will putting effort in this area really make a significant difference to your business, and what could possibly happen if you ignore it?

 If, for example, you are struggling to pay off your monthly expenses, then it should set off red warning lights to stop an evaluate the flow of cash coming in and going out of your business since without sufficient working capital everything will come to halt.
-On the other hand, if you are starting a business, decisions that can be changed relatively easily later on, such as choosing which corporate structure to operate under, may not have to command too much attention or effort.
+On the other hand, if you are starting a business, decisions that can be changed relatively easily later on, such as , may not have to command too much attention or effort.

 Where is the concern coming from?
 Are you receiving consistent messages from your customers, your co-workers, your consultant, yourself?
 If your customers are consistently telling you the same thing, then it is probably a good idea to stop and listen, while it may not necessarily be true of a message from a handful of customers, your peers or even a mentor or consultant.